csdms/ivy/lessons/git/git-workflow.md

 ```
 $ cd ~/Desktop
 ```
+Note that this is a convenience; you can do the following steps anywhere on the filesystem.

 Now clone your repository from GitHub.
 The syntax for the `git clone` subcommand is
 ```
 $ git clone [repository-url]
 ```
-where the bracketed text should be replaced with the URL of your new repository.
+where the bracketed text should be replaced with the SSH URL of your new repository.
+You'll be prompted to enter the password for your SSH key.

 The repository is cloned into the directory **ivy-collaboration**.
 Change to it and view its contents: